 - Equipment: Boeing 787-800

-The (very early) morning initially started with a bit of dread when I was awakened to the unmistakable sound of heavy rain pounding my roof around 4:30.
+The (very early) morning initially started with a bit of dread.
+The unmistakable sound of heavy rain pounding my roof around 4:30 awakened me.
 Nooooo…please no thunderstorms right now!
-Thankfully, our house, on the north side of the Metroplex, was just getting clipped by the southern end of a line of thunderstorms, with no issues at the airport.
-Arriving at the gate at about five minutes to 6, the plane was already there, and a small gate party was already in full swing, with a light breakfast spread and a photo booth where you could have a photo taken with a 787-themed backdrop.
+Thankfully, the line of storms missed the airport, sparing us from any problems.
+Arriving at the gate at about five minutes to 6, the plane was already there.
+And a small gate party was already in full swing, with a light breakfast spread and a photo booth where you could have a photo taken with a 787-themed backdrop.

 Celebratory sign at the gate